 The Organization is organized and operated exclusively for charitable and educational purposes.
 Income related to these purposes is exempt from federal and state income taxes under the provisions of Section 501(c)(3) of the Internal Revenue Code.
-Unrelated business income would be taxable according to applicable Internal Revenue Code sections.
-The provision for federal and state income taxes has been computed on rental income and related concession sales that are subject to unrelated business income tax.
+Accordingly, no provision or liability for federal and state income taxes has been included in the accompanying financial statements.